thebuilder6/Project-O.V.E.R.B.O.A.R.D./README.md

 ## TODO
 - rework Robot definition ".chor" file no need to keep choreos format
-- move input output into on directory
+- move inputs and outputs into own directory